Iceland Luxe Wellness & Wilderness in the Spring

 The restaurant combines stunning views through the double-height, floor-to-ceiling windows, organic architecture, and Icelandic cuisine made from fresh, local, seasonal ingredients.

-After an incredible day, we will return to Reykjavik and overnight at Center Hotels Plaza.
+After an incredible day, we will return to Reykjavik and overnight at Midgardur Hotel.

-Inclusions: Breakfast at the hotel, morning yoga class, entry ticket to Blue Lagoon with Premium Package, gourmet coursed dinner at Lava Restaurant in the Blue Lagoon including welcome sparkling wine, transportation, English speaking driver and guide-host.
+Inclusions: Breakfast at the hotel, morning yoga class, access to the hotel’s wellness area, all the stops in the itinerary, entry ticket to Blue Lagoon with Premium Package, gourmet coursed dinner at Lava Restaurant in the Blue Lagoon including welcome sparkling wine.

 Day 3 : South Shore